microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 1. train faces and use the `FaceRecognize` analysis engine to match them
 1. match your identity from your webcam
-1. optimise analysis configuration for good performance
+1. optimize analysis configuration for good performance

 <!-- TOC -->